pimcore/output-data-config-toolkit/Readme.md

 ## Working with output channels in code

-The plugin provides a service class, with converts an pimcore object to an output data structure based on its ouput data configuration.
+The bundle provides a service class, with converts an pimcore object to an output data structure based on its ouput data configuration.

 ```php
 <?php